Last updated: 05/01/2021

 Advice for people at high risk

 From 1 August 2020, people who are clinically extremely vulnerable were advised that shielding has been paused.
-With the introduction of the three COVID-19 alert levels, the guidance has been updated.
+With the introduction of the COVID-19 alert levels, the guidance has been updated.

 Healthwatch England has pulled together some information to help you understand what the current situation and advice, including some FAQ.